If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Soft-bristled toothbrush

-3. Soak: Soak the mouth guard for 15 minutes.
+3. Soak: Let the guard sit in the bubbling mix for 15 minutes.

-4. Scrub: Use the soft-bristled toothbrush to clean the mouthguard well.
+4. Scrub: Use the toothbrush to gently clean the surface.
+Baking soda is mildy abrasive, so do not scrub too hard.

-5. Rinse: Rinse the mouth guard in cool water.
+5. Rinse: Rinse very well with cool water.

 • Time: 25 minutes